Ornithologists on my way

 I first met Finn in the 1960s, when I became member of our local club for young people with an interest in nature in Århus.
 In the summer 1969, Finn, Mogens Glass (presented above), my brother Leif, and I spent two weeks in the Faroe Islands, and he and I made a trip together to the Alps in the summer 1970.

-During the excursion to Sangstrup Klint, we were allowed to spend the night in Fornæs Lighthouse, from left Jörn, Helge, Peter, Bent, and Finn.
+During the trip to Sangstrup Klint, we were allowed to spend the night in Fornæs Lighthouse, from left Jörn, Helge, Peter, Bent, and Finn.
 (Photo copyright © by Kaj Halberg)

 In a dense fog, Finn (left) and Mogens Glass make their way up Högafjell (515 m), near Sørvágur, Vágar, Faroe Islands, July 15, 1969.
 (Photo copyright © by Leif Halberg)